 Deputy Chief of Army

-Major General Rawlins attended Australian Command and Staff College in 2002 and the Centre for Defence and Strategic Studies in 2013.
+Major General Rawlins has attended Australian Command and Staff College (2002), and the Centre for Defence and Strategic Studies (2013).